saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_1_why_agents_fail_v3_1.md

 "For BI and analytics," Sarah said.
 "We built infrastructure that's brilliant at putting information in front of humans who make decisions.
 But agents need something fundamentally different.
 They need data that's current within seconds, not hours.
 They need to understand business language, not just SQL.
 They need contextual authorization layered on their existing roles.
 Our infrastructure—as sophisticated as it is—wasn't designed for autonomous agents."

-The CEO's expression was unreadable.
+Dr. Raj's expression was unreadable.
 "Other health systems are deploying scheduling agents.
 Clinical documentation is being automated.
 Why can't we do what our competitors are doing?"

 That was the question that had kept Sarah up for the past three nights.
 She clicked to slide 8: a diagram showing 9-13 second response times on the scheduling agent.